 It is customary for us to grab an Airbnb or hotel/hostel due to the sheer inconvenience of inner-city camping.
 The main inconvenience, the fact that our van does not have a toilet.
 The second inconvenience, being confined to your vehicle the whole time and trying to be as inconspicuous as possible.

 In Mexico, however, it is different.
 If you have been researching van life Mexico City, you may have heard about Bosque de Chapultepec (Chapultepec Park).
 And it is most likely that you are planning a visit here.
 Luckily, the massive park is not only home to museums, a zoo, jogging and biking paths, and restaurants, but there is a dedicated parking lot where overlanders can stay for as long as you want.

-As far as facilities go, this is top-notch for an inner city parking option for minimum cost.
-To camp overnight, it costs $80 per day.
+As far as facilities go, this is top-notch for an inner-city parking option for minimum cost.
+Camping at Bosque de Chapultepec costs $80 pesos per day.
 If you arrive on Friday and leave on Monday you pay for three days, not two nights.
 An attendant comes by and collects your ticket and gives you a “special ticket” for overnight camping.
 Or if you are lucky, no one notices you are there and you pay only the standard $40 pesos per day.
 There is no time limit on how long you stay meaning less driving time in Mexico City and more exploring!

 A restroom is available in the neighboring parking lot from 6:00 am – 8:00 pm and costs $5 pesos per visit.
 A local bus runs nearby allowing you to get to anywhere you might want in the city.
 Plus Uber only costs a few dollars to run between the nearby neighborhoods.